Sens Crush Coyotes Again

 Chris Neil drew a tripping penalty to send Ottawa to its first powerplay of the period.
 Thirty seconds in, some slick hands from Bobby Ryan forced Oliver Ekman-Larsson into a holding penalty to prevent a breakaway, sending Ottawa to a 90 second 5-on-3.
 There were some chances, including Mika Zibanejad and Milan Michalek both missing shots at the top of the crease, but the Sens were unable to score.
 Some effective shot-blocking and faceoff-winning by the 'Yotes kept Ottawa off the board.
 What struck me the most was that halfway through, there was a faceoff, and Dave Cameron elected to keep three guys out for the second half: Kyle Turris, Erik Karlsson, and Mika Zibanejad.
 That's a testament to how far Z-bad has come since a rough start to the year.
 As the penalty expired, Mark Stone found himself with a great opportunity with only his brother Michael Stone in the way.
 Michael went down for the block.
 Effectively, Stone stoned Stone, which is a phrase I've been waiting my whole life to write.

 I felt kind of bad for Jean-Gabriel Pageau that he was stuck with Neil on his wing.
 Apparently Neil agreed, because he fought B.J.
 Crombeen to give five minutes where Pageau wasn't stuck with him.
-Shortly after, Mark Stone would make a great steal and throw it to man in front of the net, but unfortunately it was Legwand, so he threw the puck straight vertically instead of into the open top five-sixths of the net.
+Shortly after, Mark Stone would make a great steal and throw it to the open man in front of the net, but unfortunately it was Legwand, so he threw the puck straight vertically instead of into the open top five-sixths of the net.

 A nice play between Karlsson, Zibanejad, and Clarke MacArthur would draw Ottawa's third powerplay of the period.
 They failed to score, but shortly afterward would get another opportunity, when Smith went to play the puck but some strong pressure forced him to mishandle it, then play it outside the trapezoid.
 Cameron sent a message by starting the powerplay with Methot, Neil, Pageau, and Erik Condra playing with Karlsson.
 As expected, this didn't help, and Ottawa would again fail to score.
 With about a minute left, Martin Erat misread a line change which led to several seconds of the Coyotes having six skaters.
 Eventually the refs caught it, and Ottawa would get their fifth (!!) powerplay of the period.
 This one started with the same forward lineup as the last one, and with Jared Cowen and Cody Ceci on defence.
 This again didn't work, so the period would end tied.